As a spoken word performer, Clint Catalyst has presented

 TBS: But you've worked with networks, haven't you?

-life in Jonesboro I absorbed through my childhood there.
-Granted, I'm not a reformed high school floozie who's forced to move back and face her past with
+color of life in Jonesboro I absorbed through my childhood there.
+Granted, I'm not a reformed high school floozie who's forced to move back and face

 The project after that was in conjunction with ABC Family, and -- before you have a chance to interrupt with the interrobang that often accompanies the